DanMossDev/DanMossDev/README.md

 # Hi there!
 I'm Daniel Moss, but most folks just call me *Moss*

-## I'm a software development student at <a href="https://northcoders.com/">Northcoders</a>
+## I'm a game developer at <a href="https://www.cruciblesoftware.com/">Crucible</a>
-I'm currently learning HTML, CSS, JavaScript, NodeJS, SQL, and a little Python and C#.
-Down the line, with plans to learn React, Typescript, Redux, MongoDB, and more.
+I have a strong background in JavaScript, React, HTML/CSS, PostgreSQL, Python, and MongoDB.
+Professionally I work with PixiJS and GreenSock to create digital games.
+I'm also getting to grips with C# through Unity and .Net, and have a keen interesting in using C++ in the future.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">